SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

 1. Download the DataMiner installer from [DataMiner Dojo](https://community.dataminer.services/download/dataminer-installer-v10-2).

 > [!NOTE]
 > The installation requires that [Npcap](https://nmap.org/npcap/) or WinPcap (deprecated) is installed for systems intended for DataMiner Failover based on virtual IP.
 If you intend to configure a [Failover setup based on hostname](xref:Failover_configuration_in_Cube), this software will not be needed.
-WinPcap can be installed with a custom installation using the DataMiner 10.0 installer; however, note that WinPcap is considered obsolete since 2018.
-For now, NPCap is not included in the DataMiner Installer.

-### DataMiner installation
+## DataMiner installation

 1. Make sure you are logged into Windows with the server's local Administrator account.
 Do not use a regular user account with administrative rights.